andrewchinnli/iOS-Reddit-App/README.md

 * Posts can be saved to a local "History".
 These posts will then be shown in the history of the app.

 ## Status
 App is working.
 Some intended features are not implemented yet.
+UI is minimal.

 ## Before you run the Application
 * The application must be run in XCode.
 At a later point it might be distributed as an ipa.